-When sending bulk emails for sales outreach, it’s important to include an unsubscribe link.
+When sending bulk emails for sales outreach, including an unsubscribe link is important.
 This may seem counter-intuitive; you want people to stay subscribed to your list.

 Technical Aspects to Keep in Mind

-When crafting the perfect cold email, it’s easy to get caught up in sales strategies.
+When crafting the perfect cold email, getting caught up in sales strategies is easy.
 But even if you have the most polished email, contact list, and subject line, your cold outreach strategy and follow-up emails could be impacted by technical limitations.
-For example, if you’re not using email authentication, your emails could land in the spam folder.
+For example, your emails could land in the spam folder if you’re not using email authentication.

 Email authentication is the process of verifying that an email message comes from the sender it claims to come from.
 This is important because it helps prevent email fraud and protects the recipient from spam and phishing scams.
-There are several different email authentication methods, but the most common are SPF and DKIM.
+Several email authentication methods exist, but the most common are SPF and DKIM.

 SPF (Sender Policy Framework)

 SPF (sender policy framework) is an important part of email routing.
 It helps to ensure your emails are routed away from the spam folder and into the intended recipients’ inboxes.
 SPF works by verifying that the sender’s IP address is authorized to send messages to the specified domain.
 The message is typically routed to a spam folder if the IP address is not permitted.
 SPF can also help prevent phishing attacks by verifying that the message comes from a legitimate source.
 You can typically add SPF protection by configuring your DNS records.